chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 - installation
 - failover
 - database
-- active/active
+- active/hot-standby
 - clustering
 weight: 496
 since:
 - XL Release 6.0.0
 ---

-XL Release 6.0.0 can be configured in a clustered active/hot-standby mode.
+As of XL Release 6.0.0, you can configure XL Release in a clustered active/hot-standby mode.
 Running XL Release in this mode ensures that you have a Highly Available (HA) XL Release.
 Currently, active/hot-standby is the only cluster mode that is supported.

 This topic describes the procedure to enable active/hot-standby mode.

 ## Requirements

-Running in a clustered mode adds some additional requirements to the [regular set of requirements](/xl-release/concept/requirements-for-installing-xl-release.html).
-Please review these before starting the setup.
+Using XL Release in active/hot-standby mode adds requirements to the [normal system requirements for XL Release](/xl-release/concept/requirements-for-installing-xl-release.html).
+Please review these requirements before starting the setup.

-* Clustering requires the use of an external database for the repository.
-If you currently run XL Release with its default configuration (which stores everything in an embedded Derby database), you must migrate all of your data to an external database before you can start using clustering.
+* You must use an [external database](/xl-release/how-to/configure-an-external-database.html) for the repository.
+If you currently run XL Release with its default configuration (which stores everything in an embedded Derby database), you must migrate all of your data to an external database before you can start to use active/hot-standby.
 * The XL Release [archive database](/xl-release/how-to/configure-the-archive-database.html) must also be configured as an external database.
-* Hot standby clustering requires you to use a load balancer that supports hot standby.
-This topic describes how to set up the HAProxy load balancer.
+* Hot standby mode requires you to use a load balancer that supports hot standby.
+This topic describes how to set up the [HAProxy](http://www.haproxy.org/) load balancer.
 * You must have a shared filesystem (such as NFS) that both the active and the standby XL Release nodes can reach.

-## Limitations in the clustering functionality preview

-The preview of the XL Release clustering functionality has some limitations.
-Please review these before using clustering.

-### Limitation on HTTP session sharing and resiliency
+## Limitation on HTTP session sharing and resiliency

-XL Release nodes in a cluster work with the notion of 'being the active node', and will inform the load balancer which of the nodes is considered to be the active one by means of a health REST endpoint.
-Users must always be routed (through the load balancer) to the active node since calling any of the standby nodes directly will result in incorrect behaviour.
-The load balancer must therefore be configured such that a sticky session flag is _not_ enabled.
+In active/hot-standby mode, there is always an "active" XL Release node.
+The nodes use a health REST endpoint to tell the load balancer which node is the active one.
+The load balancer must always route users to the active node; calling a standby node directly will result in incorrect behavior.
+Therefore, you must configure the load balancer such that a sticky session flag is _not_ enabled.

-XL Release does however not share HTTP sessions among nodes in a cluster.
-This means that if the active XL Release node becomes unavailable:
+However, XL Release does not share HTTP sessions among nodes.
+If the active XL Release node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any script tasks that were running on the previously active node will get the `failed` status, and can be restarted once another node has become the new active node.
+* Any script tasks that were running on the previously active node will have the `failed` status, and can be restarted after another node has become the new active node.

-## Clustering setup description
+## Active/Hot-standby setup procedure

-The initial cluster setup is:
+The initial active/hot-standby setup is:

-* A load balancer configured so that it does **not** use sticky sessions
+* A load balancer configured so that it does *not* use sticky sessions
 * A database server
 * Two XL Release servers

-## Active/Hot-standby cluster setup procedure

 To set up an active/hot-standby cluster, you must do some manual configuration before starting XL Release.